SystemsApproach/private5g/core.rst

 5.4 User Plane
 --------------------

-Drill down on implemenatation options for the UPF.
+Drill down on implementation options for the UPF.

 5.4.1 Microservice Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~